The Long-Term Swap Rate and a General Analysis of Long-Term Interest Rates: Abstract

 \section{Abstract}

 We introduce here for the first time the long-term swap rate, characterised as the fair rate of an overnight indexed swap with infinitely many exchanges.
-Furthermore we analyse the relationship between the long-term swap rate, the long-term yield, see \cite{BiaginiGnoattoHaertel}, \cite{bh2012}, and \cite{Karoui97}, and the long-term simple rate, considered in \cite{Brody_Hughston} as long-term discounting rate.
+Furthermore we analyse the relationship between the long-term swap rate, the long-term yield, see \citet{BiaginiGnoattoHaertel}, \citet{bh2012}, and \citet{Karoui97}, and the long-term simple rate, considered in \citet{Brody_Hughston} as long-term discounting rate.
 We finally investigate the existence of these long-term rates in two term structure methodologies, the Flesaker-Hughston model and the linear-rational model.
+A numerical example illustrates how our results can be used to estimate the non-optional component of a CoCo bond.

 \textbf{Keywords:} Term Structure, Overnight Indexed Swap, Long-Term Yield, Long-Term Simple Rate, Long-Term Swap Rate.

 \textbf{JEL Classification:} E43, G12, G22.

 \textbf{Mathematics Subject Classification (2010):} 91G30, 91B70, 60F99.